Digitalisation leads to some radical changes.

 Helping where help is needed

-A car gives up the ghost in the middle of nowhere.
+A car conks out in the middle of nowhere.
 The customer picks up their mobile and calls the Global Assistance service hotline.
 With the help of an app, the customer can track when the breakdown service will arrive and in what vehicle.
 The breakdown service knows exactly where to find the stranded vehicle and then tows it to the nearest repair shop.
 This is just one of the many forms of added value that VIG offers customers with its assistance services.

 Cutting-edge in-house development